16BitWonder/Pixel-Painter-Switch/README.md

 Uses the hello-world template from [libnx](https://github.com/switchbrew/libnx) as a base.

 Features:
-- The ability to draw with six different colors on the screen
+- The ability to draw with seven different colors on the screen
 - Controls and color information on the left side of the screen